 Wired Alarm System – If you purchase a new home that has been built within the past decade and it comes with a security system, it is probably an electric current alarm system.
 With this type of equipment, there is an electrical current running through your home, connected to sensors on your windows and doors.
 Each time a door or a window is opened, the security system will beep to alert you – if the security system is engaged, it will sound an alarm.
 This type of system is great if you want to protect your home against burglary and also keep an eye on children or pets to make sure they don’t leave the house without you knowing.

-Another benefit of an electric current alarm system is that it can be customized with various monitoring and detection devices.
-You can control this type of alarm system with a standard control panel unit which also allows you to see exactly where the alarm was triggered when it goes off.
+Another benefit of an electric current system is that it can be customized with various monitoring and detection devices.
+You can control this type of alarm with a standard control panel unit which also allows you to see exactly where the alarm was triggered when it goes off.
 You can also add things like motion detectors to the system for an added layer of protection when you aren’t at home.
-The downside to this type of alarm system is that other electrical currents can sometimes interfere with the system – this is frequently the case with lightning strikes.
+The downside to this type of system is that other electrical currents can sometimes interfere with the system – this is frequently the case with lightning strikes.

-A home security system can be as basic or as comprehensive as you want it to be.
+A home alarm can be as basic or as comprehensive as you want it to be.
 If you just want to know when someone opens a door or window in your home, a simple wireless alarm system might be perfectly adequate.
 If you want to incorporate video security or control other aspects of your home’s operation such as lighting and heating, you ought to consider a fully automated system.
 Later in this article, you will learn about the things you should be looking for in a home security system to help you make your choice.

 Home Security System Pros and Cons